GramGra07/WHS-FTC-Code_Training_Module/Writerside/topics/subsystem-control.md

 ### How to switch

 In the process of switching, I would recommend keeping all previous code you have.
-This will allow you to cross reference it and make sure it all will work correctly.
+This will allow you to cross-reference it and make sure it all will work correctly.
 I will warn that this process will take programming knowledge even though I try to explain it the best I can.
 It is not an easy concept to learn for new people to coding.

 Steps to switch effectively: